ninell-oldenburg/vision-and-image-processing/README.md

 The assignment directory includes
 - This readme file `README.md`
 - A PDF report `report.pdf` about our experiments, research questions and conclusions with example images
-- A jupyter notebook `vip2.ipynb` with the code strucered in different parts
+- A python file `assignment2.py` with the code strucered in different parts
 - The picture file that came with the assignment `lenna.jpg`

 ## Packages